 Courses will run on the afternoon of May 28 at the conference venue.

 The courses will start at 12:00 with a tasty lunch and a short presentation from SepSolve, our sponsor for this year's courses.

 Registration includes lunch, snacks at the break, and approximately 4 hours of content and discussion with our instructors plus printed notes pages and digital pdf copies of course notes.

 As the courses run in parallel, you cannot take both courses; however, you will be able to chat with other course attendees and instructors at the breaks and the welcome social on Sunday evening.

-While we gratefully acknowledge SepSolve for sponsoring the courses, rest assured that course content is vendor agnostic, and a variety of commercial offerings for hardware and software solutions will feature in the courses, as always.
+While we gratefully acknowledge SepSolve for sponsoring the courses, rest assured that course content is vendor agnostic, and a variety of commercial and custom offerings for hardware and software solutions will feature in the courses, as always.